FUZAIL-GIT/API-CREATOR-FLUTTER/README.md

 To install the Node Server Maker application, follow these steps:

+1. download the code
+2. Unzip and copy the "api-creator-install" folder
+3. Paste that folder in the desire download location of the app
+4. double click on the api-creator.exe file

+## Cloning

 1. Clone the repository.
 2. Open the project in Flutter.
 3. Run the application on an emulator or physical device.